jonathan-k-shapiro/terraform-playground/README.md

 This repo is a sample Terraform project that sets up the following:
 * A VPC in AWS
-* A docker image in ECS for a simple profile service (using one of the example services from Go Kit).
+* A docker image for a simple profile service (using one of the example services from Go Kit).
 Terraform is responsible for both building the docker image and pushing it to ECR
 * An ECS service to run the profile service in Fargate (under the created VPC) behind an application load balancer

 ## Project set up